 You launch visudo in a terminal

-There are now two ways to proceed, if you have a lot of users then it is worth creating a group for truecrypt, changing truecrypt to be a member of that group and adding all the users that need truecrypt to that group.
+There are now two ways to proceed, if you have a lot of users then it is worth creating a group, changing veracrypt to be a member of that group and adding all the users that need veracrypt to that group.
 You then use sudoer to giving group members the 'rights' to use it without a password.
 See:

 Type the line carefully and CHECK - there is no cut and paste into Visudo

 Make sure there is a return at the end.

 Save by Cntr O and exit by Cntr X - if there are errors there will be a message and a request what to do in the terminal.